ansible/workshops/exercises/ansible_rhel/2.6-workflows/README.md

 # Ansible Tower Workflows

-Workflows where introduced as a major new feature in Ansible Tower 3.1.
+Workflows were introduced as a major new feature in Ansible Tower 3.1.
 The basic idea of a workflow is to link multiple Job Templates together.
 They may or may not share inventory, Playbooks or even permissions.
 The links can be conditional:

   - if job template A succeeds, job template B is automatically executed afterwards